top of page

 Game-Based Learning

-The gamification pedagogy diverges from the traditional classroom model where teachers disseminate lessons via lectures and evaluate student progress through exams and research papers (Gironella, 2023 pg4).
+Gamification pedagogy diverges from the traditional classroom model, in which teachers disseminate lessons via lectures and evaluate student progress through exams and research papers (Gironella, 2023 pg4).
 The gamification of educational content is the use of game elements to teach content to students in a more engaging and enjoyable way.
 The benefits of gamification in second language learning include instant feedback, increased motivation, and social learning (Gil-Acirón, 2022, pg.
 103).
 Additional benefits from content gamification are increased test scores, reduced language anxiety, and increased grammar performance (Gil-Acirón, 2022, pg.
 111).
 In addition, gamification increases motivation, learner engagement, interactivity, and knowledge acquisition (Gironella, 202,3 pg.
 1).

 Part of the incentive and advantage to using online games in a blended classroom is that the games cater to human desires such as “reward, status, achievement, self-expression, competition, and altruism” (Gil-Acirón 2023 pg 108).
 In addition, games appeal to students because they are so closely associated with leisure time (Gil-Aciró,n 2023, pg.
 109).
 Games also inspire and develop skills such as creativity, problem-solving, and teamwork (Gil-Acirón, 2023, pg.
 109).
 Most importantly, gamification increases student autonomy in that they control their own progress through a course (Gil-Acirón, 2023, pg.
 109).
 But these aren’t the only advantages of content gamification; content gamification allows teachers to differentiate the lessons, allowing students to move at their own pace and level.
 Because the content is gamified, each student receives individualized instruction and feedback at their own level and instructional pace (Szabo & Kopinska, 2023, pg.
 418).